Unicard: Collection

 UNICARD holders receive bonus points on purchases made at retailers offering loyalty card scheme program provided by Universal Card Corporation.

-Bonus points collection scheme varies and depends on several parameters: a) sum spent on purchase b) bonus point’s rate in the particular retailer.
+Bonus points collection scheme varies and depends on several parameters: a) sum spent on purchase b) bonus point's rate in the particular retailer.
 For instance, supermarket chain SMART rewards UNICARD holders with 1.5 bonus points on each spent 10 GEL.
 Moreover, companies from UNICARD network periodically launch campaigns and hot offers giving UNICARD holders possibility to collect more points by meeting particular requirements.

 Bonus points on UNICARD could be collected while purchasing food, goods, garments/clothing, fuel, travel packages, tickets, pharmacy, GYM passes or other services.
 UNICARD symbol at retailers points that company offers Universal Corporation Card loyalty card scheme.
 UNICARD points could be collected faster in case holders share card with their relatives, maximum 5 cards could be linked to one single UNICARD account, whereas one card is principal and others are supplementary.

 Redemption

 Bonus points collected within the Universal Card Corporation loyalty card scheme are subject to redemption.
-UNICARD holders can redeem their bonus points on any products presented within the particular partner’s stores where redemption is available.
+UNICARD holders can redeem their bonus points on any products presented within the particular partner's stores where redemption is available.
 For instance, currently this service is valid at Supermarket chain SMART, Ioli, Foodmart and SPAR.

 Bonus points collected on UNICARD could be redeemed online via website where catalogue includes more than 1 500 items, whether it is a gifts or services.
-Customer willing to redeem their points could find via online catalogue: travel packages, jewelry, perfumes, make up, talk time on cell phone, fuel vouchers, utility payments, accessories, vouchers, appliances, toys, books, magazines, stationary and many more.
+Customer willing to redeem their points could find via online catalogue: travel packages, jewelry, perfumes, make up, talk time on cell phone, fuel vouchers, utility payments, accessories, vouchers, appliances, toys, books, magazines, stationery and many more.